mglantz/eda-ha/README.md

 - name: Site is up
   hosts: all
   vars:
+# Below variable needs to be added to the play which does your actual actions
     eda_activation: "{{ hostvars['localhost']['eda_activation'] }}"
   gather_facts: false
   tasks:
     - debug:
         msg: "All is up and well"
+# Add below when statement for tasks that you want to control or equivalent for a block statement
       when: eda_activation

     - name: Do something else